Before the introduction of online

 TABLE for each slightly different scenario.

-TABLE statements for easier scripting and maintenance,
+statements for easier scripting and maintenance, without

-complicated statement such as:
+statement such as:

 ALTER TABLE t1 ADD INDEX i1(c1), ADD UNIQUE INDEX i2(c2), CHANGE c4_old_name c4_new_name INTEGER UNSIGNED;